iamnbutler/quest/prompts/setting.md

 Daily Life in Sorrow's Reach - The villagers of Sorrow's Reach work diligently to support their community.
 Farmers like Old Thomas and his family tend to their crops and livestock, providing food for the village.
 The blacksmith, Master Rowan, forges tools, weapons, and other necessities, while the weaver, Mistress Elara, crafts clothes and textiles.
 The village also has a small tavern called The Weary Wanderer, run by a jovial man named Brin, where locals gather to share stories, news, and camaraderie.

-The PC's Backstory - The PC is an adult apprentice to the village blacksmith, Master Rowan.
+The Player Characters's Backstory - The PC is an adult apprentice to the village blacksmith, Master Rowan.
 Over the years, Rowan has taught the PC the art of metalworking, forging horseshoes, plowshares, and simple weapons.
 The PC's closest friends are Elias, Old Thomas's son, who shares the PC's love for adventure; Layla, a quiet young woman who spends her days studying old scrolls and books and Seraphina, an intelligent, fiery warrior-to-be, who practices combat with PC.

 The PC's relationship with Elias is playful, filled with good-natured teasing, and shared dreams of a life beyond Sorrow's Reach.
 Elias is a spirited young man who helps his father on the farm and is knowledgeable about the local flora and fauna.
 He often joins the PC on small adventures into the nearby forests, teaching them about the various plants and animals they encounter.
 Elias's optimism and sense of wonder profoundly impact the PC, instilling in them a sense of hope and a desire to explore the world outside their village.